Gowtham-app-developer/Kotlin-Interview-Questions/Basics.md

 - HashSet implements the Set interface.
 - There can be no duplicates in a HashSet.
 - There is no guarantee for the order of the elements in a HashSet.
-- HashSet is Mutable, No Fixed Size, Can Add or Remove Elements.
+- HashSet is Mutable (i.e.) We Can Add or Remove Elements & No Fixed Size.

 __Example [Using hashSetOf]__